BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `DisableMultiplayer`: whether multiplayer game modes should be disallowed.
 Disabling multiplayer can be useful for mods that do tricks like Doom 64's faux-3D bridges, or 'silent teleporters' which would break in a multiplayer game.
 - `FinalDoomGameRules`: whether Final Doom style game rules should be used.
 Final Doom forward movement is slightly slower, and only 16 Lost Souls can spawn from Pain Elementals.
 - `TitleScreenStyle`: what style of title screen to use.
 Valid values are currently:
-  - `0` = Doom.
-The 'DOOM' logo rises up above the fire.
+  - `0` = Doom: the 'DOOM' logo rises up above the fire.
-  - `1` = Final Doom.
-The 'TITLE' image displays over the fire at all times and fades in from black.
+  - `1` = Final Doom: the 'TITLE' image displays over the fire at all times and fades in from black.
-  - `2` = GEC Master Edition.
-The `DOOM` and `FINAL` images display side-by-side over the fire at all times, fading in from black.
+  - `2` = GEC Master Edition: the `DOOM` and `FINAL` images display side-by-side over the fire at all times, fading in from black.
 The 'Master Edition' text from the 'DATA' lump also displays on top.
-- `FinalDoomCredits`: whether to use a Final Doom style credits screen (3 pages) instead of a Doom style one (2 pages).
+- `CreditsScreenStyle`: what style of credits screen to use.
+Valid values are currently:
+  - `0` = Doom: 2 pages, ID and Williams.
+  - `1` = Final Doom: 3 pages, level, Williams and ID credits.
+  - `2` = GEC Master Edition: 5 pages, GEC, Doomworld, and Final Doom credits.
 - `TexPalette_STATUS`: palette index to use for the `STATUS` image lump.
 Must be between 0 and 31.
 - `TexPalette_TITLE`: palette index to use for the `TITLE` image lump.
 Must be between 0 and 31.
 - `TexPalette_BACK`: palette index to use for the `BACK` image lump.
 Must be between 0 and 31.